The Enrichment Pipeline

 This is normal because:

-- retrieval depends on chunk and embedding availability
+- source review depends on passage availability

 - enrichment depends on additional analysis passes